 I love it when a movie is timely and relevant.
 I refer to The Social Network, the 2010 origin film about the social phenomenon of Facebook.
 This social media platform had been made available to the public less than four years earlier.
 Aaron Sorokin and David Fincher worked magic to create such a masterpiece quickly.
 I still maintain that The King’s Speech beating The Social Network for Best Picture was one of the biggest shams in Oscar history.
-It showed just how antiquated and set in their ways The Academy had become.
+It showed just how antiquated and set in their ways the Academy had become.
 While Craig Gillespie’s (I, Tonya, Lars and the Real Girl) Dumb Money is not entirely on the same level as The Social Network, its timely significance cannot be overlooked.
-Though in a completely different way, the events in Dumb Money are (to many individuals, organizations, and sectors) as impactful as to those in The Social Network.
+Though in a completely different way, the events in Dumb Money are (to many individuals, organizations, and sectors) as impactful as those in The Social Network.

 - Shares must be borrowed because you cannot sell shares that do not exist.

 - Essentially, if you short-sell a stock, you predict that the publicly traded company will tank.
 So, say you borrow 1000 shares of a stock selling at $20.
 You are investing $20,000.
-If the stock price falls to $5, and you repurchase those shares, you’d be repurchasing them at $5000 for a profit of $15,000 (minus fees).
+If the stock price falls to $5, and you repurchase those shares, you’d be buying them at $ 5,000 for a profit of $15,000 (minus fees).
 However, if you are wrong, your potential for loss is infinite.
 If that $20 share somehow rose to $100, your 1000 shares (or $20,000 borrowed investment), you’d be on the hook to repurchase those shares for $100,000.

 Because the likes of Plotkin, Cohn, and many others in their profession can’t take the loss of this particular stock (or any other attempts of this being done in the future), they and their parent companies try to go through many exhaustive (illegal and illegal) means to minimize their losses from their nightmare scenario.
 Gillespie gives us an inside look at the shadiness that took place throughout 2021 and, without being preachy, delivers a scathing message about Wall Street.